 About the Tour

 Based in the heart of Auckland city, operating rain or shine and with both public tour or private group options available.
 Our welcoming and professional guides provide the perfect Auckland experience for local groups and couples, corporate functions, or as a fun and comfortable way for visitors to explore the city.

 You will experience some stories about New Zealand history and culture, 5 historic Auckland bars, New Zealand monuments, 5 different New Zealand craft beers or wines, and places that tie the story of New Zealand’s history together.
 Learn about the ‘hell hole’ of the pacific, pirates, prostitutes, paupers, how women getting the right to vote almost lead to the end of beer in New Zealand, arguably where the term ‘Happy hour’ comes from, and why New Zealanders are called Kiwi’s.

-- Three hour professionaly hosted and guided event
+- Three hour professionaly hosted and guided bar tour.

 - Craft Beer, wine, or non-alcoholic tours avalible